digital-land/collection-task/README.md

 # collection-workflow

 Repository to run the nightly process for a given collection.
-Produces a docker container which can be used by cloud services to run for any given collection.
+Produces a docker container which can be used by cloud services to run for any given collection via environment variables.
+The docker compose shows how to use the image locally.

 ## Running Locally